No item(s) available in cart.

 Sulphide stress corrosion cracking (SCC)

 It is NDE FLAW TECHNOLOGIES PVT.
-LTD., wealth of knowledge in corrosion and the effects of hydrogen on the properties of materials, combined with our testing facilities and broad experience in the field of metallurgy and corrosion which sets us apart from our competitors in Stress Corrosion Cracking (SCC) testing.
+LTD., the wealth of knowledge in corrosion and the effects of hydrogen on the properties of materials, combined with our testing facilities and broad experience in the field of metallurgy and corrosion sets us apart from our competitors in Stress Corrosion Cracking (SCC) testing.

 Stress corrosion cracking (SCC) is the growth of crack formation in a corrosive environment.
 It can lead to unexpected and sudden failure of normally ductile metal alloys subjected to a tensile stress, especially at elevated temperature.
 Stress corrosion cracking (SCC) is highly chemically specific in that certain alloys are likely to undergo Stress corrosion cracking (SCC) only when exposed to a small number of chemical environments.
 The chemical environment that causes Stress corrosion cracking (SCC) for a given alloy is often one which is only mildly corrosive to the metal.
 Hence, metal parts with severe Stress corrosion cracking (SCC) can appear bright and shiny, while being filled with microscopic cracks.
 This factor makes it common for Stress corrosion cracking (SCC) to go undetected prior to failure.
 Stress corrosion cracking (SCC) often progresses rapidly, and is more common among alloys than pure metals.
 The specific environment is of crucial importance, and only very small concentrations of certain highly active chemicals are needed to produce catastrophic cracking, often leading to devastating and unexpected failure.